 Why do people go to therapy?

 The reason that people go to therapy varies from person to person.
 When a person is struggling with functioning in certain areas of their life, like at home, work or school, or in relationships, it is appropriate for them to seek therapy in order to gain better control over their life.
-People often seek therapy to work through traumatic events from their past that might be affecting their current life, or they might be struggling to maintain a relationship, or experiencing anxiety or depression that is impacting their life.
+People often seek therapy to work through traumatic events from their past that might be affecting their current life, or they might be struggling to maintain a relationship, or experiencing anxiety, depression, or ADHD symptoms that are impacting their life.
 Grief often brings people to seek therapy because it is a difficult experience... and we all experience grief at some point in our life.
-Grief is not only something we go through when a loved one dies, but we may also grieve the loss of a relationship or marriage, our children moving away from home, or the loss of our youth as we age.
+Grief is not only something we go through when a loved one dies, but we may also grieve the loss of a relationship or marriage, children moving away from home, or the loss of our youth as we age.